Izaan17/CMDBaker/README.md

 ### What should I do if I'm using an old version?

-To migrate to the latest version, simply download the bake [installer script](#installation--setup).
+To migrate to the latest version, simply follow the installation instructions [installer script](#installation--setup).

 ```zsh
 python3 main.py